NeKzor/NeKzBot/NeKzBot/Docs/Modules.md

 * Create and delete webhooks

 ## Exclusive
-Requires bot prefix command, and to be on the main server:
+Requires the bot prefix command, and to be on the main server:
 * Connect the bot to a voice channel
 * Disconnect the bot from a voice channel
-* End a currently running sound or song
+* Stop a currently running sound or song

 ## Giveaway
 Requires to be on the main server: